odoo/odoo/doc/howtos/rdtraining/setup.rst

     $ cd $HOME/src/odoo/
     $ ./odoo-bin --addons-path="addons/,../enterprise/" -d rd-demo

-There are multiples :ref:`command-line arguments <reference/cmdline/server>` that you can use to configure the server.
+There are multiple :ref:`command-line arguments <reference/cmdline/server>` that you can use to configure the server.
 In this training, you will only need some of them.

 .. option:: -d <database>